 Meet Lidya, photo by Sala Lewis

 We’re emailing to ask for urgent help to secure our place on the GlobalGiving Girl Fund, helping us do more for women recovering from obstetric fistula at the Mabinti Centre in Dar es Salaam, Tanzania.
-Given your support for the empowerment of people with impairments in the past, we thought you may be interested in showing your support for women recovering from the this devestating birth-related injury.
+These women’s lives were devastated by a lack of access to quality maternal and newborn healthcare.
+Given your support for our maternal and newborn healthcare programs in the past, we thought you may be interested in showing your support today.

-The Mabinti Centre is a project of our sister organization, CCBRT, where women recovering from surgery to repair their obstetric fistulas, can be equipped to become entrepreneurs in their communities.
+The Mabinti Centre is a project of our sister organization, CCBRT, where women recovering from surgery to repair the devastating childbirth-related injury, obstetric fistula, can be equipped to become entrepreneurs in their communities.

 We’ve got one more day to win a place on the Girl Fund, which will give us exclusive access to additional funding and unlock matching gifts that will enable us to reach more women in 2017.
 But we need your help.
 We need 180 people to take action by midnight EST on March 15th to help us unlock this opportunity.

 - Donate: Make a donation of any size via our special Mabinti project page before midnight EST on Wednesday March 15th.
 Every little bit helps: it is the number of unique donors that counts in this campaign.

 - Spread the Word: Share the link to this project on your social media pages, and encourage your contacts to give, and follow Kupona Foundation on Facebook , Twitter , Instagram and LinkedIn .

 Your contribution, no matter the amount, takes us one step closer to unlocking support and empowering women and girls like Lidya.